-One such example is the kangaroo which is a marsupial.
-Here the fetus develops in a pouch on the stomach of the mother where it can gain the nutrients it needs via her.
-It then grows into a joey and eventually becomes independent enough to leave the pouch, although it can return to it for protection, warmth, feeding, and transportation.
+One such example is the kangaroo, which is a marsupial.
+Here the fetus develops in a pouch on the mother’s stomach where it can gain the nutrients it needs via her.
+It then grows into a joey and eventually becomes independent enough to leave the pouch, although it can return for protection, warmth, feeding, and transportation.

 Cold-blooded And Warm-blooded

 Another key difference is the fact that mammals are warm-blooded creatures while amphibians are cold-blooded.
-What this means is that mammals are able to regulate their body so they can stay at around the same temperature all the time.
+This means that mammals can regulate their body to stay at around the same temperature all the time.
 This is something that we do ourselves.

 When we are too hot, we head for shade so that the cool external temperature cools our blood.
 That is why it helps when we put ice on the veins in our wrists.
 The vessels are so close to the surface that the blood cools and subsequently cools other parts of the body.

 Some animals in hot climates have large ears with big surface areas for the same reason.
 Mammals can also sweat and pant when hot.

 When it is too cold, we can retreat to warmer places to heat up or shiver to generate energy.
 Animals that have fur often have denser coats in colder climates for insulation too.